-Throughout the entire interview the defendant spoke in a low, monotonous voice, interrupted by sobbing and crying, and at times inaudibly low so that I had to repeat by questions frequently.
-Often there was a pause of one to three minutes before he could answer.
+Throughout the entire interview the defendant spoke in a low, monotonous voice, interrupted by sobbing and crying, and at times inaudibly low so that I had to Often there was a pause of one to three minutes repeat my questions frequently. before he could answer.
 Often he did not answer at all.